 Brothers inside the first Phi Gamma Delta House

-Alpheus C. Lyon in on the rooms of the first Phi Gamma Delta House
+Alpheus C. Lyon, left and right, in his room in the first Phi Gamma Delta House

 A Queen Anne style home on Union Street that Frank E. Kidder designed and built for his father, Bradley Kidder, 1887